 What Is A Tender Agreement In Healthcare?

-A government tender agreement in healthcare is a formal contract between a government health department and approved nursing agencies, allowing those agencies to supply nurses and midwives to public health facilities in Australia
+A tender agreement in the healthcare system is a formal contract between a health department and approved nursing agencies, allowing those agencies to supply nurses and midwives to public health facilities across Australia.

 Whether you’re a first-time travel nurse, or an experienced midwife, you may have heard the word ‘tender’ when comparing recruitment agencies and contracts.
 But what exactly is a government tender, why do agencies have them, and most importantly, how do they affect you on the ground?